vimstuff/vin/README.md

 ## Overview

-Vin is a CLI written in Go to install and update plugins.
+Vin is a CLI written in Go to install and update Vim plugins.
 It plays nicely with [Janus][].

 ## Installation